 I was trying to model the ridge tile and hip tile on roof and realise that the Host Sweep on Roof Facsia do not allow you pick on the ridge or hip anymore in Revit 2009.

-update your RAC to Build 20080602_1900 and you will be OK.
+This is because of a bug in Revit 2009 Build: 20080321_1900.
+What you need to do is to update your RAC to Build 20080602_1900 and you will be OK.
 It's not a Hotfix or Service Pack / Patch it's just in the latest build.
 The Host Sweep > Roof Fascia now works on roof ridges again.

-here are many a times that we need to show the graphics differently for same object in different situation.
+There are many a times that we need to show the graphics differently for same object in different situation.
 For eg. the wall outline are normally plot in black, but let's say for fire safety department, you need to show all the wall with fire ratings in certain color (as above).

 To do this, you may use Filter which is a very useful tool to override graphics consistently for diffrent situations.